Italian Citizenship by Descent (Jure Sanguinis): How to Apply in 2026

 Benefits of Italian Dual Citizenship

 • Freedom of movement: As an Italian citizen, you have the right to live, work, and travel freely in Italy and all other European Union (EU) countries.
-This gives you access to over 25 countries within the Schengen Area without the need for a visa.
+This gives you access to over 25 countries in the Schengen Area without a visa.

 • Access to healthcare: Italy offers high-quality healthcare services to its citizens through its public healthcare system (Servizio Sanitario Nazionale).
 As an Italian citizen, you can access these services at a lower cost or even for free, depending on your circumstances.